 Solving Equations with Variables on Both Sides

-Up until now, the equations you've solved have had the variable on just one side.
-But what happens when you see something like \(5x + 3 = 2x + 12\)?
-Now the variable appears on both sides of the equation.
-Don't worry—this isn't as complicated as it looks.
-You just need one additional step: getting all the variable terms on one side and all the constant terms on the other.
+Up until now, the equations you've solved have had the variable on one side and constants on the other.
+What happens when you see something like \(5x + 3 = 2x + 12\), with the variable on both sides?
+Not much, actually: it just takes one extra step.
+Move all the variable terms to one side and all the constants to the other, then solve as usual.

 The Basic Idea

-Think of the equation as a game where you're trying to collect all the \(x\) terms on one side and all the numbers on the other side.
-You can move terms to either side—whichever makes the math easier—as long as you remember the golden rule: whatever you do to one side, you must do to the other.
+Think of the equation as a sorting game: collect all the \(x\) terms on one side and all the constants on the other.
+You can move terms in either direction, whichever makes the arithmetic cleaner, as long as you obey the golden rule: whatever you do to one side, you must do to the other.

 Example: Solve \(5x + 3 = 2x + 12\).